ldstep/ldstephensnet/content/blog/reminders-menubar.md

 tags:
 ---

 Hey friends, I’ve been bouncing between Things 3 and GoodTask with Reminders as the back-end for a few years.
 Lately, I've been using Things.
-But yesterday, I was bored[^That happens when you're retired.], so I decided to brush off GoodTask and start using it again[^Someday, Things 4 is going to come and I won’t want to spend the money for the upgrade or possible subscription.].
+But yesterday, I was bored (that happens when you're retired), so I decided to brush off GoodTask and start using it again.

 The only problem?
 I have GoodTask on my iPhone and iPad, but not on my MacBook.
 I've tried the Mac trial, but I don't like it.
 Plus, it’s a $40 purchase that I don't want to make.
 I dislike the Reminders app even more.
 So I needed a way to access Reminders on my Mac.